Your guide to watching Trinity Rep digital programming

 Here are a few more resources for watching on your television:

 To put the video in full screen mode, hover over the video and you will see the icons for pause, full screen, and volume.
 Click the full screen icon.

-To return to the view with text beneath the video viewer and the form on the on right-hand side of the screen, press the Escape key on a computer or back button on a mobile device.
+To return to the minimized view with text beneath the video window and the form on the on right-hand side of the screen, press the Escape key on a computer or back button on a mobile device.

-The Box office will be able to provide general instructions but may not be able to troubleshoot your specific circumstances.
+The ticket office will be able to provide general instructions but may not be able to troubleshoot your specific circumstances.